pgRouting/pgrouting/src/withPoints/doc/withPoints.rst

     - :ref:`pgr_withPointsKSP` - K shortest paths.
     - :ref:`pgr_withPointsDD` - Driving distance.

+.. note:: The numbering of the points are handled with negative sign.

+          - Original point identifiers are to be positive.
+          - Transformation to negative is done internally.
+          - For results for involving vertices identifiers

+            - positive sign is a vertex of the original grpah
+            - negative sign is a point of the temporary points

+          The reason for doing this is to avoid confusion when there is a vertex with the same number as identifier as the points identifier.

 Images
 --------------

-The squared vertices are the temporary vertices, you can visually see how depending on the driving side the data is interpreted.
+The squared vertices are the temporary vertices, The temporary vertices are added acordng to the dirving side, The following images visualy show the diferences on how depending on the driving side the data is interpreted.

 .. rubric:: Right driving side